Different Miter Saw Types and How to Select the Best One

 Traditional Slides, In Comparison To "Glide" Or Similar Mechanisms

-Where you plan to put the miter saw is another factor to consider when selecting a model.
+Where you plan to put the miter and saw is another factor to consider when selecting a model.
 For the sliding mechanism in a standard sliding miter saw to work, there needs to be space behind the saw.
 Some saws offer a creative remedy for those worried about placement against a wall.

 Corded Or Cordless Miter Saw: Which Should I Buy?